Thirteen Strings

 Thirteen Strings is a chamber orchestra in Ottawa, Ontario, Canada.
 It was founded in 1976 by Brian Law, then conductor of the Ottawa Symphony Orchestra, who led the ensemble until 1991.
 Its initial members were drawn from the National Arts Centre Orchestra.
+After Law left in 1991, various guest conductors directed the ensemble, including Calvin Sieb.
+Jean-François Rivest was the Artistic Director from 1999 to 2006.
+The Artistic Director in 2012 was Kevin Mallon.
 The performances are often supplemented by vocal or instrumental soloists.
-Jean-François Rivest was the Artistic Director from 1999 to 2006.
-The present Artistic Director is Kevin Mallon.
 The ensemble performs in such venues as St Andrew's Presbyterian Church and Dominion-Chalmers United Church.

-Thirteen strings also organizes Junior Thirteen Strings, which consists of Ottawa region teen string players ages 12–17 carefully selected to play with the Thirteen Strings in a concert during their regular season.
+Thirteen strings also organizes Junior Thirteen Strings, which consists of Ottawa region string players aged 12–17 selected to play with the Thirteen Strings in a concert during their regular season.

 Composition of the Thirteen Strings

-Please note that the members of Thirteen Strings vary from time to time depending on the musicians schedules.
-The current players in the Thirteen Strings are: